AsahiLinux/docs/Glossary.md

 ### I
 * **I²C**: Inter-Integrated Circuit.
 A 2-wire standard for communicating at low speed between chips on a board.
+* **iBoot**: Apple's bootloader.
+Located in NOR as LLB, and on the OS Preboot partition.
 * **iSC**: iBoot System Container.
 A disk partition (usually first on the internal SSD) containing the system wide boot data.
 (See [[SW:Storage]])

 ### J